streetsidesoftware/vscode-spell-checker/packages/client/docs/settings.md

 1. Only present targets that will have an impact.
 1. If no targets will have an impact, do nothing.
 1. If there is only 1 target, then perform action without asking.

+# Toggle Enable Spell Checker

+## Logic

+There are currently two different target scopes (Workspace and Global).
+These are really max level of influence.

+The goal of the Toggle is to turn on / off the spell checker in a intuitive and predictable way.
+In other words:

+> If the spell checker is currently off for the file I have open, I want it on and vice versa.

+The logic to the Toggler is as follows:

+-   Find the most local configuration with the `enable` value set.
+-   Remove it if it will become the same as the inherited value otherwise set it to the negation.

+Having a scope of Workspace prevents the Global value from being updated, but the rest of the logic is the same.